utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What Do You Do if You Are On Trial For a Crime in Utah
+What Do You Do If You Are On Trial For a Crime in Utah?

-When charged for a crime in Utah, the defendant is expected to seek legal assistance.Where the defendant does not have the financial capacity to cover associated legal fees, the court is obligated to assign an attorney from the public defender’s office to them.
-Depending on the severity of the alleged charges, the attorney must advise the defendant on the best way forward.
+When charged with a crime in Utah, the defendant is expected to seek legal assistance.
+Where the defendant has no financial capacity to cover associated legal fees, the court may assign them an attorney from the public defender’s office.
+Depending on the severity of the alleged charges, the attorney provides legal counsel to help the defendant determine an appropriate course of action.

-What Percentage of Criminal Cases go to Trial in Utah
+What Percentage of Criminal Cases Go to Trial in Utah

 When does a Criminal Defendant Have the Right to a Trial?

 The Sixth Amendment to the United States Constitution provides that defendants in all criminal prosecutions have the right to a speedy, public, and impartial trial.
-As a general rule in Utah, criminal defendants charged with committing felonies or misdemeanors that are punishable by jail time are entitled to a jury trial.
-Infractions that are punishable by monetary fines or compensatory service do not necessarily require criminal trials because they are not crimes according to state laws.
+As a general rule in Utah, criminal defendants charged with committing felonies or misdemeanors punishable by jail time are entitled to a jury trial.
+Infractions punishable by monetary fines or compensatory service do not necessarily require criminal trials because they are not crimes according to state laws.

 What are the Stages of a Criminal Trial in Utah